rwightman/posenet-python/README.md

 #### webcam_demo.py

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
+The default args for the webcam_demo assume device_id=0 for the camera and that 1280x720 resolution is possible.

 ### Credits